212220040056-JANANI/BACK-PROPOGATION---SINGLE-NEURON-/README.md

 ## PROGRAM:

 /*
-Program to implement random classification.
+Program to implement back propagation in single neuron.
 Developed by   : JANANI D
-Register Number :  212220040056
+RegisterNumber :  212220040056
 */

 import numpy as np